ericjdeveloper/RayTracer/README.md

 ## Installation:
 Installing this program is fairly simple.
 The only dependencies are the SDL2 library, which can be found [here](https://www.libsdl.org/download-2.0.php).
-I used visual studio code, but other programs will require different methods for including this library.
+I used Visual Studio Code, but other programs will require different methods for including this library.

 to build, you'll need to compile the c program.
 It will vary based on your file paths, but here's an example build call:

 `g++.exe -g \src\Main.cpp -o \build\Raytracer.exe -I\src -I[PATH_TO_SDL_INCLUDE] -L[PATH_TO_SDL_LIB] -lmingw32 -lSDL2main -lSDL2 -mwindows`

+You'll then need to transfer the SDL2.dll file to the \build folder (MAKE SURE ITS THE x64 .dll)

-running is as easy as going to the build folder and clicking on the .exe (make sure that the SDL2.dll is present)
+running is as easy as going to the build folder and clicking on the .exe

 ## Credits:
 This raytracer was built starting with code/concepts from the following articles: